0xAX/linux-insides/Booting/linux-bootstrap-1.md

 From the bootloader to the kernel
 --------------------------------------------------------------------------------

-If you have been reading my previous [blog posts](http://0xax.blogspot.com/search/label/asm), then you can see that, for some time, I have been starting to get involved in low-level programming.
-I have written some posts about x86_64 assembly programming for Linux and, at the same time, I have also started to dive into the Linux source code.
-I have a great interest in understanding how low-level things work, how programs run on my computer, how are they located in memory, how the kernel manages processes & memory, how the network stack works at a low level, and many many other things.
-So, I have decided to write yet another series of posts about the Linux kernel for **x86_64**.
+If you have been reading my previous [blog posts](https://0xax.github.io/categories/assembler/), then you can see that, for some time ago, I have been starting to get involved into low-level programming.
+I have written some posts about assembly programming for `x86_64` Linux and, at the same time, I have also started to dive into the Linux kernel source code.

+I have a great interest in understanding how low-level things work, how programs run on my computer, how are they located in memory, how the kernel manages processes and memory, how the network stack works at a low level, and many many other things.
+So, I have decided to write yet another series of posts about the Linux kernel for **x86_64** architecture.

 Note that I'm not a professional kernel hacker and I don't write code for the kernel at work.
 It's just a hobby.
 I just like low-level stuff, and it is interesting for me to see how these things work.
 So if you notice anything confusing, or if you have any questions/remarks, ping me on Twitter [0xAX](https://twitter.com/0xAX), drop me an [email](anotherworldofworld@gmail.com) or just create an [issue](https://github.com/0xAX/linux-insides/issues/new).
 I appreciate it.

-All posts will also be accessible at [linux-insides](https://github.com/0xAX/linux-insides) and, if you find something wrong with my English or the post content, feel free to send a pull request.
+All posts will also be accessible at [github repo](https://github.com/0xAX/linux-insides) and, if you find something wrong with my English or the post content, feel free to send a pull request.

 *Note that this isn't official documentation, just learning and sharing knowledge.*